Timing is Everything: Learning to Act Selectively with Costly Actions and Budgetary Constraints: Experiments

 \section{Experiments}

 We will now study empirically the performance of the LICRA framework.
 In experiments, we use different instances of LICRA, one where both policies are trained using PPO update (referred to as \textbf{LICRA\_PPO}) and one where the policy deciding whether to act is trained using SAC and the other policy trained with PPO (referred to as \textbf{LICRA\_SAC}).
 We have benchmarked both of these algorithms together with common baselines on environments, where it would be natural to introduce the concept of the cost associated with actions.
-We lastly performed a series of ablation studies which test LICRA's ability to handle different cost functions including the case when $c(s,a)\equiv 0$ which we defer to the Appendix which also contains further experiment details.
+We performed a series of ablation studies (see Appendix) which examine \textbf{i)} LICRA's ability to handle different cost functions including the case when $c(s,a)\equiv 0$. \textbf{ii)} the benefits of LICRA in settings with a varying intervention regions. \textbf{iii)} the performance of the LICRA Q-learning variant in a discrete state space environment.
+In the following experiments, all algorithms apply actions that are drawn from an action set which contains a $0$ action.
+When this action is executed it produces costs and exerts no influence on the transition dynamics.

-\textbf{Merton's Portfolio Problem with Transaction Costs.} Merton Investment Problem in which the investor faces transaction costs \cite{davis1990portfolio} is a well-known problem within finance.
-In our environment, the agent can decide to move its wealth between a risky asset and a risk-free asset.
+\textbf{Merton's Portfolio Problem with Transaction Costs.} To exemplify the problem in an applied setting, we choose a well-known problem in finance known as the Merton Investment Problem with transaction costs \citep{davis1990portfolio}.
+In this simple environment, the agent can decide to move its wealth between a risky asset and a risk-free asset.
 The agent receives a reward only at the final step, equal to the utility of the portfolio with a risk aversion factor equal to $0.5$.
 If the final wealth of risky asset is $s_T$ and final wealth of risk-free asset is $c_T$, then the agent will receive a reward of $ u(x) = 2 \sqrt{s_T + c_T}$.
 The wealth evolves according to the following SDE: